RISE-UNIBAS/humanities_data_benchmark/benchmarks/zettelkatalog/README.md

 ### Source
 - **Collection**: Dissertationenkatalog bis 1980
 - **Time Period**: -1980
-- **Language**: German, Latin
+- **Languages**: Mostly German; some French, English, Latin, Greek, Finnish, Swedish, Polish
 - **Format**: Mixed
 - **Link**: https://ub.unibas.ch/cmsdata/spezialkataloge/ipac/searchform.php?KatalogID=ak2
 - **License**: CC0

 ### Contents
-The dataset contains 263 images of index cards describing historical dissertations.
+The dataset contains 263 images of index cards describing historical dissertations (96.2%) or references to such dissertations (3.8%).
 Each image corresponds to one card and one dissertation.
-It is a random sample out of the ~600'000 dissertations collected by Basel University Library in the time period before 1980.
+It is a random sample out of the ~700'000 dissertations collected by Basel University Library in the time period before 1980.
 The original works come predominantly from Switzerland and neighboring countries, but some may come from anywhere in the world.

 Strictly speaking, a typical card may describe multiple things and events related to a given dissertation/PhD thesis (an abstract work):
 1) The author (a person),
 2) the published version of record required for the diploma (a publication),